NDIS

 life skills support

-Life skills supports are designed to equip individuals with the practical knowledge, abilities, and confidence to navigate various aspects of daily life and foster independence.
+Life skills support programs are crafted to provide individuals with the practical knowledge, skills, and confidence needed to manage different facets of everyday life, thereby promoting independence.

-These supports focus on developing essential skills such as communication, self-care, problem-solving, time management, budgeting, and social interactions.
+These programs concentrate on honing vital skills, including communication, self-care, problem-solving, time management, budgeting, and socializing.

 Therapeutic Supports